PedroEstevesPT/kaldi_toy_example/README.md

 for f in *.m4a; do ffmpeg  -i "$f" "${f/%m4a/wav}"; done
 ```

-Command to downsample(There is a need to create a tmp directory for the downsampling cause the same filename cannot be used as input and output file, otherwise an error will happen:
+Command to downsample(There is a need to create a tmp directory for the downsampling cause the same filename cannot be used as input and output file, otherwise an error will happen):
 ```
 mkdir tmp; for file in *.wav; do sox ${file} -r 16000 ./tmp/${file}; done
 ```